Current West Virginia Mortgage Refinance Rates

 When you’re applying for a mortgage, shop around and do your homework — informed borrowers can save thousands of dollars over the life of their loan.
 Don’t fixate on finding the absolute perfect option, though, or timing your loan to a low point for mortgage rates.
 If you’re borrowing now, mortgage rates could go down in the future.
 Avoid worrying about all those things that are both out of your control and impossible to predict.

-Mortgage rates fell again this week to a low not seen since 2022.
+Mortgage rates rose this week but remain near a low not seen since 2022.

 We appreciate your feedback